-In fact, the idea for Primo Chalk occurred to me on the way home from a workout.
-I had forgotten to wash my hands after Olympic lifting and pull-ups and I had a couple of rips.
-Driving home I thought about all the bugs that were, possibly, on the bars and bumper plates at my gym ...and now on my hands ...and the steering wheel ..and the gearshift.
+The idea for Primo Chalk occurred on the way home from a workout.
+I had forgotten to wash my hands after Olympic lifting and many pull-ups.
+I had a couple of rips.
+I thought about all the bacteria and nasty stuff that were, possibly, on the bars and bumper plates at my gym …and now on my hands …and the steering wheel ..and the gearshift.

-The first formula was a reality a few months later and we (some CrossFit coaches and I) tested it.
+The first formula was a reality a few months later and we (some CrossFit trainers and I) tested it.
 The test was several workouts that included weight lifting We started using it in classes and nearly everyone seemed to like it better than the regular stuff.
-It was even better after adding an additional natural drying agent.

 The original intent of the product was, of course, to reduce the likelihood of staph infections resulting from sharing equipment in a warm, moist environment.

-That's all well and good.
-But then the outstanding properties of our formula became apparent during testing.
-Of course it's still just chalk.
-But, apparently there was a lot of room for improvement!
+Then the outstanding properties of our formula became apparent during testing.
+Apparently there was a lot of room for improvement in regular chalk!
 We started sending out samples to athletes of all sorts.
-Feedback is unanimously positive with varying levels of "Wow!".
+Feedback is unanimously positive with varying levels of “Wow!”.

-At this point we feel confident that our product will become the dominant brand in rock climbing chalk, gymnastics, and power lifting as well.
+At this point we feel confident that our product will become the dominant brand in rock climbing chalk, Crossfit, and power lifting and other sports as well.

 The combination of the essential oils protects your skin and inhibit the growth of bacteria, fungi and viruses *.